NsovoWMaswanganyi/Learning-CS50/README.md

-# Learning-CS50W
+# Learning-CS50

-This is where i will be keeping the projects that I've created(not class projects) while completing Harvard's CS50W Web Programming with Python and Javascript course
+This is where I will be keeping the projects that I've created while completing Harvard's CS50 courses.